 - Building a heavily customized Shopify store can be really expensive – which makes it comparable to Magento development costs.
 Imagine the need to deploy additional servers in order to add unique functionality or support third-party integrations.
-The amount of effort and know-how is as high as for Magento development: just take a look at the Shopify Partner Program or Shopify Experts.
+The amount of effort and know-how is as high as for Magento development: just take a look at the or .

-- Other apps are free but include a paid action such as an image upload that could cost $1 per file.
-Depending on your needs, that can be a trickle or a fortune.
+- Other apps are free but include a paid action, such as an image upload that could cost $1 per file.
+Depending on your needs, that can turn out to cost a fortune.

-Shopify: expect to pay $30-$100,000 to set up a brand new Shopify store in 2020.
-The final cost will depend a lot on your willingness to invest in the hosting infrastructure, extension development based on Shopify API, and other customizations.
+Shopify: expect to pay $30-$100,000 to set up a brand new Shopify store in 2023.
+The final cost will depend a lot on your desire to invest in the hosting infrastructure, extension development based on Shopify API, and other customizations.

-No winner since Shopify doesn't offer as much as Magento.
+We can't determine the winner in terms of cost, as while Shopify is cheaper, it doesn't offer as many capabilities as Magento.
 Let's call it a tie.

 Magento vs Shopify: Customization Options

-- Shopify restricts stores to using their own payment gateway,
+- Restricts stores from using their own payment gateway,

-- Shopify has an extremely simplified product category structure,
+- Has an extremely simplified product category structure,

-- Shopify limits custom theme use to Shopify Plus users,
+- Limits custom theme use to Shopify Plus users,

-- Shopify doesn’t cater to users with custom Checkout requirements.
+- Doesn't cater to users with custom Checkout requirements.